-Dr. Axel Roesler is a Professor and Chair of the Interaction Design Program in the Division of Design at the University of Washington.
+Dr. Axel Roesler is a Professor for Interaction Design and Chair of the Division of Design at the University of Washington.
 He joined the Division of Design in 2005.
 He is an Adjunct Professor in the Department of Human Centered Design and Engineering (HCDE), faculty in the Master of Human-Computer Interaction+Design Program (MHCI+d), and affiliate faculty in Comparative History of Ideas (CHID) at University of Washington in Seattle.

 Roesler received his PhD in Cognitive Systems Engineering with a specialization in Human Centered Design from The Ohio State University.
 His dissertation work focused on the coordination of perspectives for the control of views into remote and virtual environments.
 He holds an MFA in Industrial Design from The Ohio State University and a Diplom in Industrial Design (equivalent to MA) from Burg Giebichenstein, Hochschule für Kunst und Design (University of Art and Design) in Halle, Germany.